metaleap/vscode-appz/libs/go/readme.md

 	// List of workspace folders or `undefined` when no folder is open.
 	// *Note* that the first entry corresponds to the value of `rootPath`.
 	//
-	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
+	// `return` ── a thenable that resolves when this `WorkspaceFolders` call has successfully completed at the VSC side and its result received back at our end.
 	WorkspaceFolders() func(func([]WorkspaceFolder))

 	// Find files across all [workspace folders](https://code.visualstudio.com/api/references/vscode-api#workspace.workspaceFolders) in the workspace.